 - Speaker has been improved, but still not great

-- But microphone array is amazing through and through
+- Microphone array is amazing through and through

-Unlike the uniquely obelisk-esque Amazon Echo, the Echo Show is made to fit any environment – its subtle black frame can blend into corners of your kitchen, living room or bedroom without attracting any attention to itself.
+Unlike the tower-like Amazon Echo, the Amazon Echo Show is made to fit any environment – it has a subtle black frame that can blend into corners of your kitchen, living room or bedroom without attracting any undue attention to itself.

-What gives the Echo Show away is the glowing screen that lights up when you enter the room.
-The screen usually offers small tips on how to better use Alexa or prompts you to ask it about a trending news story.
-Ask Alexa to show you the story and not only will the smart speaker read it to you, but it will also display the text so you can follow along.
+What gives the Echo Show away is the glowing screen, which lights up as soon as you enter the room.
+This screen usually offers small tips on how to better use Alexa or prompts you to ask it about a trending news story: ask Alexa to show you the story and not only will the smart speaker read it to you, it also displays the text so you can follow along.

-Should you decide to eschew privacy concerns entirely and keep your Amazon Echo Show in your bedroom, the Show does have a Do Not Disturb function that darkens the screen and allows you to sleep without the Show’s bright light keeping you up.
+Should you decide to eschew privacy concerns entirely and keep your Amazon Echo Show in your bedroom, the Show does have a Do Not Disturb function, which darkens the screen and allows you to sleep without the bright light keeping you up.

-The magic of the Amazon Echo Show happens with its far-field microphone array that’s located at the top of the speaker, encircling the volume up/down and microphone on/off buttons.
-It can hear you over the sound of a conversation or your blaring music.
-Words can be misheard or misinterpreted from time-to-time, but rarely do I feel like it’s the microphone array's fault.
-It is, for the time being, Amazon's real secret sauce.
+The magic of the Amazon Echo Show happens with its far-field microphone array, located at the top of the speaker, which can hear you over the sound of a conversation or blaring music.
+Admittedly words are still occasionally misheard or misinterpreted, but it rarely feels like the microphone array's fault.
+It continues to be Amazon's real secret sauce.

-The setup process, especially for those of us with an Amazon device already in the house, should go smoothly and quickly.
-Connect the device to the Alexa app on your phone via Wi-Fi, and you’ll be off to the races.
+The Amazon Echo Show setup process, especially for those of us with an Amazon device already in the house, should go smoothly and quickly.
+Connect the device to the Alexa app on your phone via Wi-Fi, and you're off to the races.

 So, where does the Amazon Echo Show go?
 The living room?
 Does it belong in the kitchen?
 Should it sit on your nightstand and watch you while you sleep?

-For us, the Show's place was in the kitchen, as that's where it truly shined.
+For us, the Show's place is in the kitchen, as that's where it can really excel.